 Applicable laws and provisions of Resolution 12-62 require the District Chief Executive Officer to prepare a written report recommending the rates for the Safe, Clean Water and Natural Flood Protection Special Tax, which was approved by voters on November 6, 2012.
-Rate limits as specified in the Safe, Clean Water ballot measure are indexed to the fiscal year 2016-17 rates plus an increase based on the San Francisco-Oakland-San Jose Consumer Price Index (CPI) for all urban consumers in the preceding year or 3 percent, whichever is greater.
-The CPI-U for San Francisco-Oakland-San Jose from February 2016 to February 2017 was 3.44%.
-As such, staff recommends that the special tax rates for fiscal year 2017-18 be set at their maximum level, which would reflect a 3.44 percent increase versus fiscal year 2016-17.
-Staff believes the recommendation is fiscally responsible when taking into account the uncertainty of receiving state funding, and the uncertainty associated with the future costs of proposed major capital projects.
+Rate limits as specified in the Safe, Clean Water ballot measure are indexed to the fiscal year 2019-20 rates plus an increase based on the San Francisco-Oakland-San Jose Consumer Price Index (CPI) for all urban consumers in the preceding year or 3 percent, whichever is greater.
+The CPI-U for San Francisco-Oakland-San Jose from February 2019 to February 2020 was 2.91%.
+Staff recommends that the special tax rates for fiscal year 2020-21 be set flat to fiscal year 2019-20, which would reflect a 0 percent increase.
+Although current financial projections show there will be a funding deficit at program-end primarily due to increased capital costs of the program, the staff recommendation is consistent with Board discussion and direction given at the April 28, 2020 Board meeting in response to the COVID19 Pandemic.
+The staff recommendation is intended to minimize impacts to the community during these unprecedented and uncertain times.